Homestead Survival: How To Master Plan Your Own Safe Haven

 There are always those damn tradeoffs in survival.

-In this case, you’ll need to make several trips to leave a lot of cached resources each time you visit.
+In this case, you’ll need to make several trips to leave many cached resources each time you visit.

 If you plan to do this, you can buy some plastic barrels with good seals and bury them in the ground, waiting for SHTF.

-Dependent on how you plan to bug out and how you prepare your resources.
+It depends on how you plan to bug out and your resources.

 Prepper Checklist eBook Cover - with gas mask on a SHTF scenery background